18 Star Wars Food Creations We Absolutely Love

 Baker Leonora Vazquez also made these wonderful Star Wars-themed birth announcement cookies to say “a Jedi princess is on the way!”

-To make them at home, start with our 10 secrets to baking the best cutout cookies.
+To make them at home, consult our secrets to baking the best cutout cookies.

 Happily Ever After

 Here’s a cake that one loving wife requested for her hubby as a 10th anniversary present.
 He’s crazy about Star Wars, and obviously, his wife’s crazy about him!

 “The Wookiee Cookies were essential…99% due to the cute rhyming name,” baker Katie Tomkins said.
 She’s being humble, we think.
 These cookies are fantastic!

 To help you pull off the Chewbacca artistry here, we suggest starting with a gingerbread cutout.
 Then decorate each Chewie cookie with our sweet buttercream frosting.